johncarlangelo/SmartBite/demo-app-VISION/nextjs-app/docs/caching-mechanism.md

 ## Benefits

 ### Performance
-- Instant results for previously analyzed images
+- Instant results for previously analyzed images (exact match)
+- Fast results for same dishes in different images (semantic match)
 - Eliminates 20+ second wait times for known images
 - Reduces load on Ollama service

 ### Consistency
 - Guaranteed identical results for the same image
+- Consistent results for the same dish across different images
 - No variance in AI interpretation for duplicates
 - Reliable user experience